 If you’re thinking of trying for a baby in the near future, it’s especially important to take regular vitamin supplements of folic acid, as well as Vitamin D, along with addressing any lifestyle changes you might want to make to help you conceive.

 All forms of assisted conception have started again and most consultations are done remotely.
 Scans can be arranged and home blood testing via finger prick tests are becoming the norm.
 We are running a full service at King Edward VII’s Hospital, so please do call if you want help and guidance.

 As we mentioned at the beginning of this article, the advice is changing as new data comes in, so it’s important to speak with your healthcare team if you have any concerns.

-For further reading around pregnancy and coronavirus, The Royal College of Obstetricians and Gynaecologists, in a joint paper with the Royal College of Midwives, released a paper which provides a particularly detailed overview.
+For further reading around pregnancy and coronavirus, The Royal College of Obstetricians and Gynaecologists have released a joint paper with the Royal College of Midwives which provides a particularly detailed overview.

 - If you’re pregnant, trying to get pregnant, or you’re a new mother worried during the Covid-19 pandemic, it is important to speak to your GP, midwife or health worker.
 (Don’t have a GP?)

 - If you’re looking for fertility assistance, The Poundbury Clinic at King Edward VII’s Hospital is running a full service.
 Make an enquiry.